Interior of prayer hall.

 The Shah Jahan Mosque was the first purpose-built mosque in England (and all of northern Europe).

-The Shah Jahan Mosque in Woking, Surrey, is thought to be the first purpose-built mosque in northern Europe and Britain. © Historic England Archive.
-DP148120.
+The Grade I listed Shah Jahan Mosque in Woking, Surrey, thought to be the first purpose-built mosque in northern Europe. © Historic England Archive.
+View image DP148120.

-The Muslim Burial Ground in Woking, Surrey. © Historic England Archive.
+The Grade II listed Muslim Burial Ground in Woking, Surrey. © Historic England Archive.
 DP184422.

 The Muslim Burial Ground in Woking was established nearby in 1917 for Indian Muslim soldiers who had died in England after fighting for Britain in the First World War.

-The London Fazl Mosque, Gressenhall Road, Southfields, London. © Historic England Archive.
-DP148053.
+The Grade II listed Fazl Mosque in Southfields, London. © Historic England Archive.
+View image DP148053.

 Built for the Ahmadiyya Muslim Community, it was designed in a restrained classical Mughal style by TH Mawson & Sons.
 The design incorporated modern materials and construction methods.

-The use of domestic buildings for religious worship is a centuries-old tradition, and the vast majority of mosques in England are conversions of houses or other structures.
+Using domestic buildings for religious worship is a centuries-old tradition, and most mosques in England are conversions of houses or other structures.

 The Shahkamal Jamae Masjid, Leeds

-The Shahkamal Jamae Masjid and Madrasha mosque are an example of a modest brick terrace house in the Beeston area of Leeds converted into a mosque.
+The Shahkamal Jamae Masjid and Madrasha mosque are examples of modest brick terrace houses converted into a mosque in the Beeston area of Leeds.

 The basic conversion of a house usually involves the creation of open floor space to accommodate the maximum number of worshipers possible.

-The Shahkamal Jamae Masjid and Madrasha mosque are an example of a modest brick terrace house in the Beeston area of Leeds converted into a mosque. © Historic England Archive.
-DP029179.
+The Shahkamal Jamae Masjid and Madrasha mosque are examples of modest brick terrace houses in the Beeston area of Leeds converted into a mosque. © Historic England Archive.
+View image DP029179.

 The Jamia Masjid, or Howard Street Mosque, Bradford